KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit has an observable ``AutocompleteContext`` that can handle autocomplete state, such as if autocomplete is enabled, which suggestions to present, etc.

-KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/state``, then updates it whenever autocomplete is performed.
+KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.

 ## How to perform autocomplete

-KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` whenever the text changes, then update the ``KeyboardInputViewController/state`` context with suggestions from the ``KeyboardInputViewController/services`` provider.
+KeyboardKit will automatically call the controller's ``KeyboardController/performAutocomplete()`` function whenever the text changes, then update the ``KeyboardInputViewController/state`` context with suggestions from the provider in ``KeyboardInputViewController/services``.

-Views like ``Autocomplete/Toolbar`` will automatically present the latest suggestions, and handle any tapped suggestion with the main ``KeyboardActionHandler``.
+Views like the autocomplete ``Autocomplete/Toolbar`` can list these suggestions and handle suggestion with the main ``KeyboardActionHandler``.

 ## How to disable autocomplete and autocorrect

-You can set the state context's ``AutocompleteContext/isAutocorrectEnabled`` to **false** to disable autocorrection, and set ``AutocompleteContext/isAutocompleteEnabled`` to **false** tp disable autocomplete altogether.
+Set the ``AutocompleteContext`` ``AutocompleteContext/isAutocorrectEnabled`` to **false** to disable autocorrection, and set ``AutocompleteContext/isAutocompleteEnabled`` to **false** to disable autocomplete altogether.

-You can also disable autocorrection by applying an **.autocorrectionDisabled()** view modifier to the keyboard view hierarchy.
+You can also disable autocorrection by applying an **.autocorrectionDisabled()** view modifier to the view hierarchy.

 ## How to customize the autocomplete behavior

-You can customize the autocomplete behavior by replacing the ``KeyboardInputViewController/services`` provider with a custom ``AutocompleteProvider`` implementation.

-You can also customize the controller's autocomplete behavior by overriding the various ``KeyboardInputViewController`` functions and properties.
+You can customize the autocomplete behavior by replacing the ``KeyboardInputViewController/services`` provider with a custom ``AutocompleteProvider``.
+You can also customize the ``KeyboardInputViewController`` to change its autocomplete behavior.

-For instance, ``KeyboardInputViewController/autocompleteText`` determines which text to use for autocomplete.
+For instance, the ``KeyboardInputViewController/autocompleteText`` property determines which text to use for autocomplete.
 It uses ``KeyboardInputViewController/textDocumentProxy`` by default, but you can override it to customize which text to use.

 ## How to create a custom autocomplete provider

-You can replace the ``KeyboardInputViewController/services`` autocomplete provider with a custom provider, for instance to integrate with a custom SDK or 3rd party provider.
+You can create a custom autocomplete provider to customize the autocomplete behavior, for instance to integrate with 3rd party tools.

+You can implement ``AutocompleteProvider`` from scratch, or inherit and customize any of the providers in [KeyboardKit Pro][Pro].

 For instance, here's a custom provider that just adds a suffix to the provided text's current word: